 - Make each shot as varied as possible.
 Aim for a variety of angles and distances.
 Better yet, if you have time, return to take pictures of the object as the light changes throughout the day.

 Freewrite for five minutes about the taking the pictures.
-What did you find easy or difficult?
+What did your camera see?
+Did your photos go beyond the obvious?

-You will continue to do more with your pictures for a future activity called “Twenty Ways to See an Elm Tree.”
+You can continue to do more with your pictures by trying the exercise What Photography Can Reveal About Writing.
 Photography and the revision process have a lot in common when it comes to re-seeing subject matter in a variety of ways.